J-1 Visa Waiver Application Instructions

 2. Information required from the J-1 Waiver applicant physician:

-a.
-Copy of the completed Waiver Review Application Data Sheet (form DS-3035)
+1. The completed Waiver Review Application Data Sheet (form DS-3035)

-b.
-Copy of The DOS File Number Notification (aka third party barcode page) and the DOS case number must appear on every page
+2. The DOS File Number Notification (aka third party barcode page) and the DOS case number must appear on every page submitted with the application

-c.
-Physician curriculum vitae (CV) that includes physician's name, address, date of birth, and city and country of birth
+3. Physician curriculum vitae (CV) that includes physician's name, address, date of birth, and city and country of birth

-d.
-Letters of recommendation for J-1 Visa Waiver applicant physician
+4. Letters of recommendation for J-1 Visa Waiver applicant physician

-e.
-Copy of passage of examinations required by U.S. Citizenship and Immigration Services (USCIS): either Flex parts I and II OR all 3
+5. Legible copy of passage of examinations required by U.S. Citizenship and Immigration Services (USCIS): either Flex parts I and II OR all 3 steps of the United States Medical Licensing Examination (USMLE)

-g.
-Legible copies of all DS-2019 (formerly IAP-66) of the applicant physician covering every period (year) he/she was J-1 Visa status.
+7. Legible copies of all DS-2019 (formerly IAP-66) of the applicant physician covering every period (year) he/she was J-1 Visa status.
+Forms must be submitted in chronological order with the "Beginning a new program" first

-h.
-Legible copies of I-94 of applicant physician and his/her family members (front & back)
+8. Legible copies of I-94 of applicant physician and his/her family members (front & back)

-i.
-Four (4) separate attestations, signed and notarized (notary must include jurat verbiage.
-Please refer to Notary Handbook 2015
+9. Four (4) separate attestations, signed and notarized (notary must include California jurat verbiage.
+Please refer to Notary Handbook 2019 for acceptable jurat verbiage):

-- An attestation that the J-1 Visa Waiver applicant of his/her requirement to provide services to a caseload that is comprised of at least 30% Medicaid (Medi-Cal) patients or a 30% caseload comprised of a combination of Medi-Cal and uninsured patients throughout the three year contract period.
+• An attestation that the J-1 Visa Waiver applicant of his/her requirement to provide services to a caseload that is comprised of at least 30% Medicaid (Medi-Cal) patients or a 30% caseload comprised of a combination of Medi-Cal and uninsured patients throughout the three year contract period.
 The sponsoring employer and J-1 Visa Waiver applicant physician must sign

-- An attestation or statement of "No Objection": The applicant physician must submit a copy of a statement of no objection from their home government if he/she is contractually or financially obligated to return to the home country.
+• An attestation or statement of "No Objection": The applicant physician must submit a copy of a statement of no objection from their home government if he/she is contractually or financially obligated to return to the home country.
 In the event that the applicant physician is NOT contractually or financially obligated to return to the home country, the applicant physician must submit a signed and notarized attestation to that effect

-- An Attestation from the J-1 Visa Waiver applicant physician that he/she has not other waiver request pending with another government agency
+• An attestation from the J-1 Visa Waiver applicant physician that he/she has not other waiver request pending with another government agency

-- An attestation from the J-1 Visa Waiver applicant physician of his/her commitment to comply with J-1 Visa Waiver requirements
+• An attestation from the J-1 Visa Waiver applicant physician of his/her commitment to comply with J-1 Visa Waiver requirements

 3. California Authorization for Release of Information (PDF) form with an original signature by the applicant physician.
-The applicant
+The applicant must identify the attorney, employer, or other designated recipient to discuss his/her J-1 Visa Waiver application

 4. Federal G-28 or letter if represented by an attorney.

-J-1 Visa Waiver Application Packaging
+J -1 Visa Waiver Application Packaging

-- Submit two unbound single-sided copies of the complete application (one original, one copy) to the J-1 Visa Waiver Program.
+• Submit two unbound single-sided copies of the complete application (one original, one copy) to the J-1 Visa Waiver Program.

-- Do not include documents that are not required by DOS or the California J-1 Visa Waiver program.
+• Do not include documents that are not required by DOS or the California J-1 Visa Waiver program.

-- Applications are to be submitted to the J-1 Visa Waiver Program according to the instructions above.
+• Applications are to be submitted to the J-1 Visa Waiver Program according to the instructions above.
 Please note that the Department will begin accepting applications on October 1st of each year.
 If October 1st falls on a weekend, applications will be accepted on the first business day following October 1st.
 Only applications received on or after the starting date will qualify for review and consideration.

 Courier Mail